 Organizations must be governed by active boards and have sufficient revenue to operate their leagues.
 Organizations receiving grants will be required to prominently display provided signage recognizing Pirates Charities' support.
 Organizations are limited to one Fields for Kids grant every other year (may not receive grants in consecutive years).

 Grant applications will be accepted during two grant periods per calendar year.
-For each grant period, Pirates Charities will award a select number of grants in each of the following ranges:
+For each grant period, Pirates Charities will award a select number of grants ranging from $1,000- $25,000.

 Eligible projects include the upgrading of essential field components, such as new sod, infield, fencing, dugouts, and irrigation systems; upgrades to the overall facility to include lights, bleachers, batting cages, scoreboards and concession stands.
 The purchase of land, parking lots, press boxes and restrooms are ineligible.
 Routine maintenance of fields will not qualify.